HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Packages required but not available: 'shinystan', 'projpred'

-    Package suggested but not available for checking: ‘cmdstanr’
+    Packages suggested but not available for checking:
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  6.3Mb
-      sub-directories of 1Mb or more:
-        R     3.1Mb
-        doc   2.4Mb
+      'emmeans', 'cmdstanr', 'rtdists', 'MCMCglmm'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # BSgenome